yuri1998dark/ApiParking/README.md

    ```
    cd ApiParking
    ```
-3. Navigate to the project directory:
+3. Inside to the project directory:

    ```
    npm install